ZerglingV/N-reader/README.md

 ![N-reader](app/src/main/res/mipmap-hdpi/ic_logo_round.png)

-If you like this App, you can communicate with me and [follow me](https://github.com/ZerglingV/ "Follow ZerglingV").
+If you like this app, you can communicate with me and [follow me](https://github.com/ZerglingV/ "Follow ZerglingV").

+## Copyright

 Part of the contents and pictures are from the network, the copyright belongs to the original author or website.
 If there is copyright infringement, please contact me to delete.